sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 9.2.0 =
+Some great new features and improvements

 = 9.1.2 =
 Update to prevent issues when using Yoast SEO